richmondu/libfaceid/README.md

 One of the use cases of face recognition is for security identity authentication.
 This is a convenience feature to authenticate with system using one's face instead of inputting passcode or fingerprint scanning.

-0. Face Enrollment.
+#### Face Enrollment

 - Should support dynamic enrollment of faces.
 Tied up with the maximum number of users the existing system supports.
-- Should ask user to move face in order to capture different angles of the face.
+- Should ask user to move/rotate face (in a circular motion) in order to capture different angles of the face.
 - How many images should be captured?
 Estimate based on size of 1 picture and the maximum number of users.
-- Use Iphone X Face ID enrollment procedure as a baseline reference.
+- Use IPhone X' Face ID enrollment procedure as a baseline reference.

-1. Face Capture.
+#### Face Capture

 - Camera will be about 1 foot away from user.
 - Camera resolution will depend on display panel size and display resolutions.
 QVGA size is acceptable for embedded solutions.
+- Take into consideration a bad lighting.
+Should camera have a good flash/LED lighting.

-2. Face Detection.
+#### Face Detection

 - Only 1 face per frame is detected.
 - Face is expected to be within a certain location (inside a fixed box or circular region).
 - Detection of faces will be triggered by a user action - clicking some button.
 (Not automatic detection).
+- Should verify if face is alive via anti-spoofing techniques against picture-based attacks, video-based attacks and 3D mask attacks.

-3. Face Encoding/Embedding.
+#### Face Encoding/Embedding

 - Speed is not a big factor.
 Face embedding and face identification can take 3-5 seconds.
 - Accuracy is critically important.
+(Do multiple predictions and get the highest count.
+Or apply different models for predictions for double checking.)

-4. Face Identification.
+#### Face Identification

 - Classification model should consider the maximum number of users to support.
 - Should support unknown identification by setting a threshold on the best prediction.
 If best prediction is too low, then consider as Unknown.
+- Set the number of consecutive failed attempts allowed before disabling face recognition feature.

 ### Credits: